ocervell/EasyAP/README.md

 * EasyAP also sets up a monitoring interface and generate dump files using the aircrack-ng suite.
 Dump files are generated and can be analyzed with wireshark.
 * EasyAP enables debugging and tracing for Atheros drivers, if your kernel has been compiled with the right options.
 * EasyAP can also enable PSM (Power Save Mode) if your wireless driver supports it.

-Note: The hardware device has to be compatible with AP MODE and MONITOR MODE.
+**Note:** The wireless card of the device has to be compatible with AP MODE and MONITOR MODE.
 If it is not, the scripts won't work.
+It is usually not the case for smartphone and you might have to add an USB Wireless Card that supports those modes.

+##**What's left to do**
+* Debugging and tracing activation for other drivers than ath9k_htc.
+* Improving logs
+* Create a Command Line Interface (CLI).
+* Create a Graphical User Interface (GUI).

 ##**Getting Started**